 MBI is only available for any new or leased vehicle that is both less than 15 months old and has less than 15,000 miles on it.

-Once you purchase the coverage however, it can be renewed under subsequent policy terms for up to seven years or 100,000 miles, whichever comes first.
+Once you purchase the coverage, however, it can be renewed under subsequent policy terms for up to seven years or 100,000 miles, whichever comes first.
 It is similar to a warranty in this respect.

-You betcha!
-Geico MBI includes coverage for all parts and systems on your vehicle.
+GEICO mechanical insurance includes coverage for all parts and systems on your vehicle.
 A quick review of the fine print on your dealership extended warranty will show that only specific items are covered and exclusions exist.

 Also, the dealership warranty is going to cost much more upfront money.
 They are usually looking for a lump sum of cash to get the warranty in place.

 With GEICO MBI, you are going to spread the cost for this valuable coverage over your policy term, just like how your regular insurance rate is paid.